TritonDataCenter/sdc-vmtools-lx-brand/README.md

 # SmartOS lx-brand VM Guest Tools

-The VM Guest tools contains scripts and drivers that are used to create SmartOS lx-brand images.
+The VM Guest tools contains scripts that are used to create SmartOS lx-brand images.

 ## Building